 Physical Relapse

 If a person fails to confront and deal with their mental and emotional relapse symptoms, their risk of a physical relapse increases.
-A physical relapse is the intentional act of using drugs or alcohol.
+Physical relapse is intentionally using drugs or alcohol.
 If this occurs, it does not mean recovery has irreversibly failed.
-You can seek treatment before the relapse becomes unmanageable, or even immediately after the point of physical relapse.
+You can seek treatment before the relapse becomes unmanageable or even immediately after the point of physical relapse.

 Signs of a Relapse